📊

 Frequently Asked Questions

-Yes.
-Use it every few days as your exam approaches.
-It's a useful way to track real improvement and catch any areas you're falling behind on before it's too late.
+Yes — every 3–4 days during exam prep.
+It's a quick way to track whether your preparation is genuinely improving and to catch any areas slipping behind before it's too late.

-Don't panic — focus.
-With limited time, prioritise high-weight topics, do as many practice questions as you can, and ensure you're sleeping.
-Cramming 10 chapters you'll forget is worse than deeply reviewing 3 key areas.
+Don't panic.
+Focus ruthlessly on high-weight topics, do as many practice questions as you can, and protect your sleep.
+Cramming 10 chapters you'll forget is worse than deeply reviewing 3 important ones.

 Yes.
-The questions are general enough to apply to any type of exam — school, university, or competitive entrance exams like JEE, UPSC, IELTS, etc.
+The 8 questions are broad enough to apply to any exam type — school, university finals, or competitive entrance tests.
+The scoring logic stays the same regardless of what you're preparing for.

-Because sleep is genuinely important for exam performance.
+Because it genuinely affects exam performance.
 Memory consolidation happens during sleep.
-A student who sleeps 7–8 hours consistently will outperform a sleep-deprived student who studied more hours — especially on reasoning and recall tasks.
+Students who sleep 7–8 hours consistently outperform sleep-deprived ones — especially on reasoning and recall tasks under pressure.

 Related Tools